b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Here we said that the vector is composed of elements of type `T` (`Vector{T}`) and that the function will return type `T` (see `)::T`).
-By typing `where T` we let Julia know that `T` is a custom type that we have just created (not a Julia build in type).
-Replace `T` with any other letter of the alphabet (`A`, `D`, or whatever) and check if the code still works (it should).
+By typing `where T` we let Julia know that `T` is a custom type that we have just created (not a Julia built in type).
+Replace `T` with any other letter (or e.g. two letters) of the alphabet (`A`, `D`, or whatever) and check if the code still works (it should).

 > **_Note:_** If for any reason you don't want to use type declarations then you
 > don't have to.
 Julia gives you a choice.
 To be honest, when I begun to write
 > my first computer programs, I preferred to use programming languages that
 > didn't require types.
-So, I perfectly understand your decision whatever it may
+So, I will perfectly understand your decision whatever
-> be.
+> it may be.

 One last remark, it is customary to write generic types with a single capital letter.
 Notice that in comparison to the function with no type declarations